ScottGibb/Home-Lab-Containers/PrusaPrint/ReadMe.md

 - plugin_list.json
 - octopi-backup-xxx.zip

-It is recommended you do it, by first installing the plugins then applying the backup file
+It is recommended you do it, by first installing the plugins then applying the backup file, sadly the backup file cant be VC on GitHub so it can be found on the NAS.

 ### Extra Installs